 Cryptocurrency Regulation – The Middle East

-In many parts of the Middle East such as Iraq and Qatar, cryptocurrencies are seen more as a threat than a innovative technology and are thus completely banned.
+In many parts of the Middle East such as Iraq and Qatar, governments see cryptocurrencies as more of a threat than

 Qatar made it illegal for banks to deal with digital assets in any way.
 The central bank explained that in order to ensure the safety of the financial and banking system, all banks operating in the country would be prohibited from dealing in any way with cryptocurrencies or exchanges.

 Saudi Arabia’s official stance is that cryptocurrencies are basically a get rich quick scheme and considered illegal.
-While Iran has banned crypto, they are looking into a national digital currency to deal with imposed sanctions, increased inflation, and the lack of Visa and Mastercard services.
+While Iran has banned crypto, they are looking into a national digital currency.

-However, while Iran, Saudi Arabia, Egypt, and Qatar currently consider cryptocurrencies illegal, they are open to exploring blockchain technology for state and domestic purposes.
+Iran, Saudi Arabia, Egypt, and Qatar currently consider cryptocurrencies illegal.
+Yet they are open to exploring blockchain technology for state and domestic purposes.

-Then there are nations like the United Arab Emirates (UAE) and Bahrain, who are more welcoming to crypto businesses, with their governments committed to researching blockchain technologies and regulatory concerns.
+Then there are nations like the United Arab Emirates (UAE) and Bahrain, who are more welcoming to crypto businesses.
+Their governments focusing on researching blockchain technologies and regulatory concerns.

-To start out the year, in January 2018, Israel’s government met to discuss the cryptocurrency phenomenon, concluding that bitcoin and other coins were assets and not currencies.
+To start out the year, in January 2018, Israel’s government met to discuss the cryptocurrency phenomenon.
+During this meeting, they concluded that bitcoin and other coins should be assets and not currencies.
 Their main concern was the risks that these unregulated assets could pose to banks (in the form of compliance) and their clients.

 Around the same time, public complaints emerged from bank customers unable to buy bitcoin using their bank accounts.
-Meanwhile, it was suggested that all companies whose main business was in digital assets, be banned from the Tel Aviv Stock Exchange.
+Meanwhile, some opponents of crypto suggested that companies whose main business is in digital assets should not have access to the

 But a lot has happened since then.
 Israel is now working side by side with one of crypto’s main players, Switzerland, to devise blockchain regulations.
 Part of this initiative is to help the Swiss access Israeli banks since Switzerland’s banking industry has been less than welcoming to digital asset-based business.

-In the spring, Israeli regulators drafted legislation surrounding money laundering which was mainly directed at the illegal gambling industry but also covered digital currencies.
-The proposed rules were set to take effect May 31, 2018.
+In the spring, Israeli regulators drafted legislation surrounding money laundering.
+Mainly, they were targeting the illegal gambling industry, but they also covered digital currencies.
+The proposals were to begin May 31, 2018.
 At that point, banks thought they had the green light to service cryptocurrency businesses.
-Much to the chagrin of all involved, this was postponed for four months to the end of October, leaving everyone hanging.
+Much to the chagrin of all participants, regulators postponed legislation for four months to the end of October, leaving everyone hanging.

-The legislation they proposed was said to be breaking new ground but some are complaining about different parts, like the limit of $1400 per crypto transaction allowable in banks before a flag is raised (similar to the $10,000 limit in USD).
+The legislation they proposed was said to be breaking new ground.
+But some are complaining about different parts.
+For example, the limit of $1400 per crypto transaction allowable in banks before a flag is raised (similar to the $10,000 limit in USD).